MPadilla198/Personal-Project-Euler-Solutions/README.md

 ```

 ### Java
-Run
+From the project root directory, run
 ```
-java {file-path}
+./run-java.sh {problem-name}
 ```

-For example, to run problem 1 from the root directory, run
+For example, to run problem 1, run
 ```
-java src/com/github/problem1/problem1.java
+./run-java.sh problem1
 ```

+__NOTE:__ This __MUST__ be run from the root directory as the script relies on relative paths.

 __NOTE:__ The hyphen is removed from file name of the java file, because it causes conflicts with the Java class name requirements.